vloveringGitHub/exercise/demo.md

-This is the first line used for the pull request test
+This is the first line used for the pull request test.

-Making a change to test Git commands!
+This is the second line!

+AAnd the third, from the master

-Adding a fourth line.
+And a final fourth line.
 This is it.
-Really it is.

-Right now I'm in the middle of working on this file.